kxrai/kxrai.github.io/README.md

-# Alicia Loi's Personal Website 🌐
+# Alicia's Personal Website 🌐

 🚧 **This project is still under construction.** 🚧